okeeffed/developer-notes/manual/Java/Basic-Imports.md

 # Basic Java Importing

+This is a basic reminder on how to declare `packages` and import those packages when running Gradle tests.

+## Layout

 Given the following example to test a `Linked List` Java class, we have the following layout for the `.java` and test files:

 ```shell